 - graphics - This directory contains the default ASCII map background file (arlmap) that is used by all the HYSPLIT graphical display programs.
 Other more detailed ASCII and binary shapefile map background files are also available in this directory.

 - html - This directory contains all the context sensitive help files that are individually invoked from the GUI menus from the Help button.
 The index.htm and all other help pages can be opened in any browser.
+The help menus are the basis of the User's Guide in the document directory.

 - working - The working directory is the root directory for running HYSPLIT.
 By default the model looks for input files here and writes all the output files to this directory unless other paths are set in the simulation setup.
 Some tutorial sections will require you to manually copy files to the working directory because that particular application does not have an option to specify a different directory.